Pact sets China's filmmakers fighting for silver screens

 But for all the films Chinese producers are cranking out, their pull at Chinese box offices, like their budgets, often pale in comparison to big Hollywood features.

-In 2011, ticket sales topped 13 billion yuan, about a fifth of U.S. theatre revenues.
+In 2011, ticket sales topped 13 billion yuan ($2.1 billion), about a fifth of U.S. theatre revenues.
 But almost half of that came from showings of 50 foreign films.

 The rest was split among China's 791 domestic productions, the head of China's film and television watchdog said, according to state media.